First Chauvin juror to speak publicly recounts stress of coming to court to ‘watch a Black man die’

 “I’m pretty sure none of us paid any attention to that at all,” he said.

-Mitchell said on CBS he has not had concerns for his safety since publicly speaking about the trial, but indicated this week on Campbell’s radio program his interviews might offer some clarity to his high school basketball players.
+Mitchell said on CBS News that he has not had concerns for his safety since publicly speaking about the trial, but indicated this week on Campbell’s radio program his interviews might offer some clarity to his high school basketball players.
 He was forced to miss the end of their season when he was selected for jury duty and wasn’t allowed to divulge the details.

 “They knew I was on jury duty,” he said, “but I couldn’t tell him the magnitude of what it really was.”